Penny & Loom

 Living Room · Roundup

-Some links here are affiliate links — if you buy through them, I may earn a small commission at no extra cost to you.
-I only point to things I'd actually consider for my own home.
+Some links here are affiliate links.
+If you buy through them, I may earn a small commission at no extra cost to you, and I only point to things I'd actually consider for my own home.

-A great accent chair is the cheapest way to make a room look considered — and the fastest way to make it look cheap if you pick wrong.
-I compared 14 under $150 and these are the ones I'd actually live with.
+Budget accent chairs under $150 are the cheapest way to make a room look considered, and the fastest way to make it look cheap if you pick wrong.
+Call it an accent chair, an armchair, or the spare living room chair you keep meaning to buy, the math under $150 is the same.
+I compared the ones worth knowing and these are the nine I'd actually live with, plus how to tell the expensive-looking ones from the flat-pack regrets.

 How I picked

-I don't test chairs in a lab — I compare.
+I don't test chairs in a lab, I compare.
 I read through hundreds of real photos and reviews, line up the specs, and weed out anything that looks cheap, ships slow, or falls apart in the reviews.
-What's left is what made this list.
+What is left is what made this list.

-Under $150Looks expensive in photosComfortable for real sittingHolds up to pets & kidsIn stock & ships freeAssembles in under 20 min
+Under $150Looks expensive in photosComfortable for real sittingHolds up to pets and kidsIn stock and ships freeAssembles in under 20 min

 1Top pick · Best comfort for the price